Performance and scale testing

 How we tested...

-In order to achieve that, we collected analytics data to form a picture of our customers' environments and what difficulties they face when scaling Jira in large organizations.
+In order to achieve that, we used our Analytics data to form a picture of our customers' environments and what difficulties they face when scaling Jira in a large organization.

 Actions performed...